royw/cookiecutter-clibones/{{cookiecutter.project_slug}}/docs/DEV-README.md

     commands:
      - Task: check-pyproject

+Both the tests and coverage tasks run pytest for each of the supported python versions.
+The difference is for the coverage task, coverage generating options are passed to pytest while for the tests task, they are not.

+    ➤ task coverage --summary
+    task: coverage

+    Run the unit tests with coverage.

+    commands:
+     - hatch run -- test:pytest --cov-report term-missing --cov-report json:metrics/coverage.json --cov=foobar tests

+    ➤ task tests --summary
-     - Task: tests
+    task: tests

+    Run the unit tests for the supported versions of python.

+    commands:
+     - hatch run -- test:test

-Removing these tasks from the available task list:
+Removing the tests, coverage, and pre-commit tasks from the available task list:

     * clean:                  Remove virtual environments and generated files.
     * docs:                   Create the project documentation and open in the browser.
     * main:                   Run the __main__ module code, passing arguments to the module.
 Example: task main -- --version
     * serve-docs:             Start the documentation server and open browser at localhost:8000.
-    * switch-to-hatch:        Switch development to use hatch instead of poetry.
-    * switch-to-poetry:       Switch development to use poetry instead of hatch.

-The clean and switch-to-_ tasks are pretty self-evident.
-If you want a totally clean environment, then running clean followed by a switch-to-_ task or the build task will do the job:
+The clean task is pretty self-evident.
+If you want a totally clean environment, then running clean followed by a switch-to-\_ task or the build task will do the
+job:

     ➤ task clean
     ➤ task switch-to-poetry